 As with oiled floors, it is just as imperative to care for lacquered finished wood floors and laminate wood floors and to do so is easy but only with the use of the right cleaning products.

-Most care products available from your average supermarket tend to contain waxes and chemicals that could damage the lacquer or finish, all our lacquered floor cleaners are developed by manufacturers who's business is within the wood floor and you can find a wide range of products at Wooden Floor Accessories
+Most care products available from your average supermarket tend to contain waxes and chemicals that could damage the lacquer or finish, all our lacquered floor cleaners are developed by manufacturers whose business is within the wood floor and you can find a wide range of products at Wooden Floor Accessories.

 The use of quality Wood Floor Cleaners is essential for the up-keep, appearance and durability of lacquered wood floors, so don’t be fooled by cheap supermarket cleaners as some products can be harmful to the surface finish.

 Visit our catalogue to see the full range available or call us today for a sample of our hardwoods selection on Tel: 0333 533 3330 or email Sales at: [email protected]